ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Numerical results

 and

 where $N$ is the size of the respective sample groups, $x\in \mathbb{R}^n$ is the vector of model coefficients, $\hat{x}$ coefficient vector without the intercept, $a_j$ the attribute vector of the sample and $y_j$ its respective label.
 By minimizing this loss function, we get coefficients that are adjusted for both machine learning models.
-Specifically, for CIFAR10 it will use a regularized logistic regression to differentiate images of cars and planes, and weighted least squares method to differentiate birds from cats, and analogously for MNIST.
-In the similar manner, we set the initial subsampling sizes $N_0^i=0.05N$, and the step size update to $\Delta N_k^i=0.001N$.
-The predetermined nonmonotonicity sequences were set to $t_k=\frac{1}{(k+1)^{1.1}}$ and $\overline{t}_k=\frac{1}{(k+1)^{1.1}}$ as in the previous experiment.
-The following figures show $\omega(x_k)$ values in terms of number of scalar products for a fixed budget of $2\cdot10^6$ for CIFAR10, and $5\cdot10^5$ for MNIST dataset.
-In both Figures \ref{cifar2} and \ref{mnistfig2} it can be seen that for the given budget ASMOP shows efficiency and a large decrease in $\omega(x_k)$ value for a small cost.
+Specifically, for CIFAR10 it will use a regularized Nonconvex loss in 2-layer Neural Networks to differentiate images of cars and planes, and weighted least squares method to differentiate birds from cats, and analogously for the other three datasets considered.
+In the similar manner, we set the initial subsampling sizes $N_0^i=0.01N$, and the step size update to $\Delta N_k^i=0.02N$.
+The predetermined nonmonotonicity sequences were set to $t_k=\frac{1}{(k+1)^{1.51}}$ and $\overline{t}_k=\frac{100}{(k+1)^{1.51}}$ as in the previous experiment.
+The following figures show $\omega(x_k)$ values in terms of number of function evaluations for a fixed budget of $7\cdot10^6$ for CIFAR10, $10^6$ for MNIST, $10^7$ for Fashion MNIST and $10^5$ for MNIST-Fairness dataset.
+We also plot $\omega(x_k)$ against the execution time for a fixed budget of 100 seconds for CIFAR10, 5 seconds for MNIST, 25 seconds for Fashion MNIST and 2 seconds for MNIST-Fairness.
+In all Figures \ref{cifar2}, \ref{mnistfig2}, \ref{mnistfashionfig2} and \ref{mnistfairnessfig2} it can be seen that for the given budget ASMOP shows efficiency and a large decrease in $\omega(x_k)$ value for a small cost.
+Also in this case, five runs are performed and the reported curves correspond to the average results for each method.
+In the plots of $\omega(x_k)$, the shaded region represents the Standard Deviation.